 We will need your details as well has the details of the horse(s) you want to insure.
 You can do this online or you can call our office: +64 9 298 0055.

 We can usually confirm the cover there and then over the phone subject to you completing the necessary paperwork.
 On receipt of the completed proposal an insurance certificate and invoice are issued and posted to you.
-Applications are subject to approval and conditions may apply.

 No, we can insure all types of horses - thoroughbreds, standardbreds, miniatures, competition horses, ponies etc. We require ID for recreational horses at the time of placing the insurance.

 Foals can be insured from 24 hours of age subject to a vet certificate and blood sample.

 We do not offer Loss of Use policies except for racehorses in Hong Kong.

 Effective 1 October 2016 cross-border purchases by New Zealand residents of goods and services bought through offshore providers will be subject to GST.

 New Zealand Bloodstock Ltd is a registered Lloyd’s Coverholder.
 We place all our insurance with Lloyd’s of London, an offshore provider and therefore GST of 15% will apply to all insurance policies of New Zealand residents from 1 October 2016.
 In the event of a bona fide claim the settlement figure will be the sum insured GST inclusive.

 At the time of placing the policy we consider many variables in order to establish a value including purchase price, breeding, race record, age, etc.